agentk/agentk.github.io/_posts/2016-02-14-featherweight-router-tldr.markdown

 title:  "Featherweight Router tl;dr"
 date:   2016-02-14 15:44:24 +1100
 ---

+> **Terse** & **Code heavy**.
+Overview of core classes in Featherweight Router.

-You don't want to read a full introduction, it's very conceptual and will follow later.
-And it's too long.
-This is the opinionated essentials only version you are looking for.
+You don't want to read [background story](https://karlbowden.com/view-routing-concepts-in-ios/), it's very conceptual, and it's too long.
+This is the opinionated, essentials only version you are looking for.

 Introducing [Featherweight Router](https://github.com/featherweightlabs/FeatherweightRouter).
-It's like a washing machine that separates laundry automatically.<!--more-->
+It's like a washing machine that separates laundry automatically.

 ## What?